Aripiprazole: Brand names

+Brand names of aripiprazole include Abilify, Aristada (as aripiprazole lauroxil), Arip MT, Explemed, Abilify Maintena, Abilify Asimtufii and Arivitae, among others.

 Research

 Attention deficit hyperactivity disorder

 Aripiprazole was under development for the treatment of attention-deficit hyperactivity disorder (ADHD), but development for this indication was discontinued.
 A 2017 meta review found only preliminary evidence (studies with small sample sizes and methodological problems) for aripiprazole in the treatment of ADHD.
 A 2013 systematic review of aripiprazole for ADHD similarly reported that there is insufficient evidence of effectiveness to support aripiprazole as a treatment for the condition.
 Although all 6 non-controlled open-label studies in the review reported effectiveness, two small randomized controlled trials found that aripiprazole did not significantly decrease ADHD symptoms.
 A high rate of adverse effects with aripiprazole such as weight gain, sedation, and headache was noted.
 Most research on aripiprazole for ADHD is in children and adolescents.
 Evidence on aripiprazole specifically for adult ADHD appears to be limited to a single case report.

 Substance dependence

 Aripiprazole has been studied for the treatment of amphetamine dependence and other substance use disorders, but more research is needed to support aripiprazole for these potential uses.
 Available evidence of aripiprazole for amphetamine dependence is mixed.
 Some studies have reported attenuation of the effects of amphetamines by aripiprazole, whereas other studies have reported both enhancement of the effects of amphetamines and increased use of amphetamines by aripiprazole.
 As such, aripiprazole may not only be ineffective but potentially harmful for treatment of amphetamine dependence, and caution is warranted with regard to its use for such purposes.